Book of Remembrance

 When I was 15 I watched 'sight and sound in concert' in early 1978 .
 On it was a band...
 Read more

 When I was 15 I watched 'sight and sound in concert' in early 1978 .
 On it was a band called Colosseum II whom I'd never heard of.
 That concert captured my imagination and for my birthday I got 'electric savage' which I still play regularly to this day.
 I later saw Paraphernalia live and got to meet Jon and Barbara in person.
 I'll always be grateful to them for opening up the ears of a young rock fan to jazz.
 Jon also took the trouble to answer a couple of emails some years later too.
 I've always done my best to spread the word on this music.
 It needs to be heard.
-So sad that we've lost possibly the best ever British drummer and a nice bloke.
+So sad that we've lost possibly the best ever British drummer and a nice bloke....
+Collapse

 The death of Jon is a great loss.
 I used to listen to him since the late sixties.
 I feel...
 Read more